shubham15gupta09/CertificateGenerator/README.md

 That's it you are good to go <br/>

 Note : -
-if you have names in a csv file then you can use the pandas
+if you have names in a csv file then you can use the pandas library to read the names